Overpopulation of domestic pets: Canada

+India

+India has about 79.1 million stray cats and dogs.
+India represents 70% of worldwide human rabies cases, many of which are attributed to stray dogs.

+Mexico

+Mexico has about 18.8 million stray animals.

+Brazil

+There are an estimated 30 million stray animals in Brazil.

+China

+China has around 40 million stray animals.

+E.U.

+Trap Neuter Release (TNR) programs were implemented in the 1950s.

 United States

 Estimates of animals brought to shelters and of animals subsequently euthanized in the U.S. have issues with their reliability.
 The Humane Society of the United States provides shelter statistics with this caution: "There is no central data reporting system for U.S. animal shelters and rescues.
 These estimates are based on information provided by the (former) National Council on Pet Population Study and Policy."

-The HSUS provided numbers of 6 to 8 million animals taken to shelters, 3 to 4 million animals euthanized, and 2.7 million of the euthanized animals being healthy and adoptable, as estimates for 2012–2013, and also for annual figures in an August 2014 article.
+1993-1997

+A 1993 study of US dog populations considered a wider range of sources than animal shelters.
+The study found that 4 million dogs entered shelters, with 2.4 million (or 60%) euthanized (p.
+203).

 The National Council on Pet Population Study and Policy conducted a survey over four years, 1994–1997, and cautions against the use of their survey for wider estimates: "It is not possible to use these statistics to estimate the numbers of animals entering animal shelters in the United States, or the numbers euthanized on an annual basis.
 The reporting Shelters may not represent a random sampling of U.S. shelters."
 Summary statistics from the survey said that in 1997, 4.3 million animals entered the surveyed shelters; the shelters euthanized 62.6% of them, or 2.8 million animals.
 These numbers broke down to 56.4% of dogs euthanized, and 71% of cats.
 The original survey was sent to 5,042 shelters housing at least 100 dogs and cats each year, of whom only 1,008 shelters participated in 1997.

+2008-2019

+The American Humane Association said the difficulties in estimating numbers, and provides a higher figure, saying that in 2008, an estimated 3.7 million animals were euthanized in shelters.

-The American Society for the Prevention of Cruelty to Animals provides alternate numbers, saying that there are about 13,600 community animal shelters in the US.
+The HSUS provided numbers of 6 to 8 million animals taken to shelters, 3 to 4 million animals euthanized, and 2.7 million of the euthanized animals being healthy and adoptable, as estimates for 2012–2013, and also for annual figures in an August 2014 article.
+The American Society for the Prevention of Cruelty to Animals provides alternate numbers for 2014, saying that there are about 13,600 community animal shelters in the US.
 "There is no national organization monitoring these shelters", and "no government institution or animal organization is responsible for tabulating national statistics for the animal protection movement."
 However, national estimates are provided of 7.6 million animals entering shelters each year, with 2.7 million of them euthanized.

-The American Humane Association said the difficulties in estimating numbers, and provides a higher figure, saying that in 2008, an estimated 3.7 million animals were euthanized in shelters.
-A 1993 study of US dog populations considered a wider range of sources than animal shelters.
-The study found that 4 million dogs entered shelters, with 2.4 million (or 60%) euthanized (p.
-203).
+"Based on 2019 data, the American Society for the Prevention of Cruelty to Animals (ASPCA) estimates 3.1 million dogs and 3.2 million cats enter US animal shelters annually,” with about 920,000 being euthanized every year.